andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-7.md

 ---
-title: 07.
-Paralysis of Choice
+title: "07.\_Limit choices to maximize creativity"
 subtitle: >-
   Do you have a bad case of GAS?
 If so, you probably have a lot of choices to make regarding the cameras and lenses you’re using.
 And, you're probably